writethedocs/www/docs/conf/portland/2022/cfp_email_templates.rst

    We're about five weeks out from the conference now, lots of stuff is happening behind the scenes, and I hope you're feeling good about recording.

-   We've got a [provisional schedule](https://writethedocs-www--1577.org.readthedocs.build/conf/prague/2021/schedule/) up, and I'd *love it* if you could check your time-slot and make sure you can do a live Q&A immediately after your talk is streamed.
+   We've got a [provisional schedule]({{cfp.preview}})) up, and I'd *love it* if you could check your time-slot and make sure you can do a live Q&A immediately after your talk is streamed.
 Note that the talk slots include the Q&A time.
 We'll make that public on **1st September**.

-   A few folks asked where to upload talk recordings when you have them (by **3rd September** ish, right?).
-I linked a temporary google drive in the speaker slack channel, but to avoid having to sign in with a Google account you might find this more convenient:
+   A few folks asked where to upload talk recordings when you have them (by **cfp.video_by** right?):

    - [Talk recording upload]({{cfp_variables['upload']}})